ng-alain/delon/packages/theme/layout-blank/index.en-US.md

 title: Blank Layout
 ---

-The fullscreen layout all parameters are prefixed with `@alain-blank-`.
+The blank layout all parameters are prefixed with `@alain-blank-`.

 ## Parameters